NeXo333Xo/Vocab/README.md

 6. License

 # 1. Introduction
 The goal is to create a spaced repition vocabulary learning Web  Application (just vocabulary learner for now).
-I tried to stick to REST architecture and the project is built  in java with springboot and HTML & CSS for the views.
+I tried to stick to REST architecture and the project is built in java with springboot (jpa CRUD) and HTML & CSS for the views.

 # 2. Features